buidler-labs/hashgraph-venin-demo/README.md

-# Hedera Strato NFT Contract interactions showcase
+# Hashgraph Venin NFT Contract interactions showcase

 ```
-Created a new stated strato-client of type 'Hedera'
+Created a new stated venin-client of type 'Hedera'
 Creating a new Hedera Account
 A new 'ECDSA' key has been created: 3030020100300706052b8104000a04220420bce8fec6f301d2b2cea46944da41fee7154266295a847db3152774ea23efe6e5 .
 Copy it since this is only time you'll see it.
 Successfully created Account id 0.0.1001